drunkard/ceph-readable-doc/html/_sources/rados/configuration/osd-config-ref.rst.txt

 small, the calculated tag may never be assigned as it will get a value of the current time.
 The ultimate lesson is that values for weight should not be too large.
-They should be under the number of requests one expects to ve serviced each second.
+They should be under the number of requests one expects to be serviced each second.

+注意事项
+````````
 ..
 Caveats

-注意事项
-````````

 There are some factors that can reduce the impact of the mClock op
 queues within Ceph.
 First, requests to an OSD are sharded by their